AnyLog-co/documentation/high availability.md

 With the configuration above, each operator that receives data will share the data with all peer operators and each operator will constantly and continuously synchronize its locally hosted data with the peer operators that support the cluster.

-## View the distribution of data to clusters:
+## View the distribution of data to clusters

 The command ***get data nodes*** details the Operators that host each table's data.
 Usage: